 Rendal and Mary Lynn Walters Endowed Scholarship

-Established in July 1997, by former Foundation Board Member and Vice President of Contempora Fabrics, Inc., Rendal Walters, and his wife, Mary Lynn.
-The earnings provide scholarships to second-year students with financial need who are doing well academically.
+This scholarship was established in 1997 by former RCC Foundation Board member and Vice president of Contempora Fabrics, Inc., Mr. Rendal Walters and his wife.
+This scholarship supports students in a curriculum program.

 Evelyn P. Warwick Endowed Scholarship